Katarina Bogdanović: Activism

 In 1919, Bogdanović, Zorka Kasnar, Lebl-Albala and other activists formed the Drustvo za prosvećivanje žene i zaštitu njenih prava (Society for Women's Enlightenment and Protection of their Rights).
 The following year, they began a publishing arm for the organization establishing a magazine, Ženski pokret (Women's Movement), with Kasnar as the first editor-in-chief.
 She was followed before the end of the year by Bogdanović, who was the main editor through 1921.
 That year, they also produced a collection of articles entitled Pravo glasa za žene (Suffrage for Women).
 Bogdanović's contribution was the chapter "Pravo glasa za žene činovnike" ("Women Officials' Right to Vote").
 Two years later, the organization created a working network to provide courses for women in hatmaking and tailoring, and assistance with employment.
 Simultaneously, they founded a women's shelter to provide lodging and sanitary conditions for women in need.
 They conducted educational courses to help women become informed of social issues and responsibilities of public life and also offered classes in learning foreign languages.

 Bogdanović was no longer active with the Society for Women's Enlightenment after 1923, but she remained involved in the international women's movement.
 With five other Yugoslav delegates, she attended the Women's International League for Peace and Freedom (WILPF) summer school in Salzburg, Austria, in 1921.
 Following the event, she published two reports in Ženski pokret.
 She adhered to a path of non-violence and believed in active resistance.
 That September, she went to London where she volunteered at a settlement house to gain practical experience in women's efforts in assisting each other and the poor.
-She was a delegate to the Rome congress of the International Woman Suffrage Alliance in 1923, and upon her return published an analysis of the proceedings in the Srpskom književnom glasniku.
+She was a delegate to the Rome congress of the International Woman Suffrage Alliance in 1923, and upon her return published an analysis of the proceedings in the Serbian Literary Herald.
 In her review that year of Kollontai's New Woman, Bogdanović supported the author's radical theories regarding double standards and repressive social policies aimed at limiting women's rights.
 Kollontai was critical of sexual politics, particularly those that exploited women.
 She questioned traditions about sexual morality and the nuclear family, which made women property and denied the instinctual nature of sexuality.
 In 1924, Bogdanović published Klara Cetkin: žene i student (Clara Zetkin: Women and Students), analyzing the argument that women could only gain freedom within the radical socialist revolution.
 She concurred with Zetkin that this was because workers understood women's fight for equal pay and rights, whereas academics saw women only as competition and favored pushing them out of their fields of expertise and back into their family duties.
 She expanded on Zetkin's ideas to conclude that the underlying unifying element was that workers and women shared a lower social class.